csviri/kubernetes-glue-operator/README.md

 ### The `Glue` Resource

 `Glue` is very similar to `GlueOperator`, and has almost the same properties, but does not have a parent.
 Thus, it does not define an operator, just a set of resources to reconcile.

-Let's take a look at another example, that will show also additional features (both for `Glue` and `GlueOperator`).
+Let's take a look at another example, that will show also additional features (available both for `Glue` and `GlueOperator`).
 Typically Kubernetes does not require ordering regarding how resources are applied, however, there are certain cases when this is needed also for Kubernetes, but especially useful when external resources are managed by Kubernetes controllers.

 The following example shows how to deploy a [dynamic admission controller](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/) that mutates all the `Pods`, adding annotation on them.
-Note that this is a tricky situation since the endpoint for the `MutatingWebhookConfiguration` is also a `Pod`, thus it should be first up and running before the configuration is applied, otherwise, the mutation webhook will block the changes on the pods, which would render the cluster unable to manage `Pods'
+Note that this is a tricky situation since the endpoint for the `MutatingWebhookConfiguration` is also a `Pod`, thus 'Pods' should be first up and running before the configuration is applied, otherwise, the mutation webhook will block the changes on the pods, which would render the cluster unable to manage `Pods'.
-(irrelevant details are omitted, see the full version [here](https://github.com/csviri/resource-workflow-operator/blob/main/src/test/resources/sample/mutation/mutation.glue.yaml)):
+(Irrelevant details are omitted, see the full version [here](https://github.com/csviri/resource-workflow-operator/blob/main/src/test/resources/sample/mutation/mutation.glue.yaml))

 ```yaml
 apiVersion: io.csviri.operator.resourceglue/v1beta1